EuropePMC/techblog/_posts/2018-06-04-integrating-literature-and-data.md

 ![Scholix Hub Architecture][scholix]
 ***Figure 1**: Scholix hub architecture*

-Europe PMC is a part of the Research Data Alliance World Data System (RDA/WDS) [Working Group on Scholarly Link Exchange](https://www.rd-alliance.org/groups/rdawds-scholarly-link-exchange-scholix-wg) that has pioneered the Scholix format and the multi hub approach.To consolidate internal data link formats and simplify exchange with external partners we have built the Europe PMC API method for data links around the Scholix format.
+Europe PMC is a part of the Research Data Alliance World Data System (RDA/WDS) [Working Group on Scholarly Link Exchange](https://www.rd-alliance.org/groups/rdawds-scholarly-link-exchange-scholix-wg) that has pioneered the Scholix format and the multi hub approach.
+To consolidate internal data link formats and simplify exchange with external partners we have built the Europe PMC API method for data links around the Scholix format.

 ## Implementing Scholix for Europe PMC ##
 When implementing Scholix format for literature-data links in Europe PMC we had to take into account specific requirements imposed by Europe PMC front end.
 The Scholix information package provides a core set of metadata, which we have supplemented with custom elements.
 As mentioned before, data links in Europe PMC come in through three main routes and have some unique specifications.
 For example, the information package for text-mined accessions in addition to the standard Scholix metadata will include the number of occurrences in text, while a link submitted via External links program might contain an image - e.g. metrics information provided by Altmetrics.
 In order to preserve this additional information we have embedded Scholix link information package into a hierarchy of categories.
 One category corresponds to a single resource which hosts the data linked to a publication.
 For each category (e.g. Uniprot, Wikipedia, Altmetrics) there might be multiple links within the article.
 Those links are further categorised as sections, depending on the method, which we used to obtain it.
 Consequently, there are three available sections: